hamzaali98/react-nearby-restaurants/README.md

-# Getting Started with Create React App
+# Nearby Restaurants App

+A react app using google maps api to find nearby restaurants.
+You can select any place in the map and it'll show restaurants around that.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts